Find a 24/7 Alcohol and Drug Detox program with Same Day Admission Near Me

 Additionally, immediately available detoxification services can prevent life-threatening scenarios.1 This is especially true for individuals addicted to alcohol or sedative hypnotics, as abrupt, unsupervised withdrawal from these substances can be fatal.1

-Admissions Process at Same Day Detox Centers
+What is the Admissions Process at Same Day (Emergency) Detox Centers?

 It is possible to enter into detox/rehab on the same day, depending on availability and urgency.
 The process typically begins with pre-screening.1

 This first step in the process enables treatment providers to learn more about the person, not only in the context of substance abuse, substance abuse and relapse history, prior detox and treatment attempts, etc., but also in the context of their personality, private and social lives, background and general health.1